Elephants and peanuts. Chimpanzees and bananas. Cats and mice.

 - Keep the cat out of the room when you clean.
 You don’t want the cat picking up the mice to play a game of hide-and-go-seek as you grab your bleach and gloves to clean up.

-- If the mouse was placed on hardwood, countertop or non-carpeted surface, use a disinfectant (make sure it’s safer for wood if you plan on cleaning wood flooring) or a mixture of bleach (1 part bleach to 10 parts water).
+- If the mouse was placed on a hardwood, countertop, or non-carpeted surface, use a disinfectant (make sure it’s safer for wood if you plan on cleaning wood flooring) or a mixture of bleach (1 part bleach to 10 parts water).

 - If the mouse was on fabric, steam clean or shampoo upholstered furniture and carpets.
 Wash any bedding or clothing with laundry detergent and hot water (check clothing tags to make sure they can be in hot water).